snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 - arrays, e.g. ```ARRAY(NUMBER)```
 - maps, e.g. ```MAP(VARCHAR, VARCHAR)```

-The driver is allowed to read and cast such structured objects into customer classes.
+The driver allows reading and casting such structured objects into customer classes.

 **Note**: Currently, reading structured types is available only for JSON result format.